Enumeration of Sets of Mutually Orthogonal Latin Rectangles

-In order to verify that a $t$-MOLR is homogeneous or transitive we require the entire $t$-MOLR, which becomes a problem when generating $t$-MOLR by adding rows one by one.
-In order to find all homogeneous $t$-MOLR we have to first generate all $t$-MOLR and then test them for homogeneity and transitivity.
-We are therefore also interested in two special classes of $t$-MOLR which allow for more efficient generation.
+When checking whether a $t$-MOLR is co-isotopic or transitive, we require the entire $t$-MOLR.
+This becomes a problem when generating $t$-MOLR by adding rows one by one.
+In order to find all co-isotopic $t$-MOLR we have to first generate all $t$-MOLR and then test them for co-isotopism and transitivity.
+We are therefore also interested in the two following recursively defined classes of $t$-MOLR which allow for more efficient generation.